Specialized Subject Bibliographies

 Each September issue has a classified current bibliography.

-Kalasampada : digital library : resource for Indian cultural heritage (DL-RICH).
+Kalasampada : digital library : resource for Indian cultural heritage (DL-RICH) (Indira Gandhi National Centre for the Arts).
 (Online)

 A digital library project sponsored by Ministry of Communication and Information Technology (MCIT), that offers a variety of cultural information and helps the users to interact and explore the subject available in image, audio, text, graphics, animation and video form.